vedant713/CodeClauseInternship_Movie-Genre-Prediction/README.md

 ## Dataset

-The dataset (`movies.csv`) used in this project contains movie details including plot descriptions and genres.Data was sourced from [Wikipedia Movie Plots Dataset on Kaggle](https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots).It was preprocessed to clean and tokenize the plot descriptions before training the model.
+The dataset (`movies.csv`) used in this project contains movie details including plot descriptions and genres.
+It was preprocessed to clean and tokenize the plot descriptions before training the model.
+Data was sourced from [Wikipedia Movie Plots Dataset on Kaggle](https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots)

 ## Dependencies